All Episodes

 The 170-year-old Senate filibuster, they want to eliminate that.

-You know, the 62-year-old idea of a 50-state union that that's now all targeted by this new radical group of democratic socialists on top of the Green New Deal and wealth redistribution and massive debt and no police or defunding the police and no law in order and an educational system in spite of spending more per capita per student than any other country in the industrialized world, we have the worst results.
+You know, the 62-year-old idea of a 50-state union that's now all targeted by this new radical group of Democratic socialists on top of the Green New Deal and wealth redistribution and massive debt and no police or defunding the police and no law and order and an educational system.

-Well, welcome to the welcome to modern day America.
+Well, welcome to modern day America.

 How long can we last?

-Anyway, Newt Gingrich joins us, sir.
+Anyway, Newt Kingrich joins us, sir.

 How are you?

-I'm I'm doing well, and I share most of your concerns.
+I'm doing well, and I share most of your concerns.

-Uh I think we are sort of pushing our luck.
+I think we are sort of pushing our luck.

-They really want to replace America with a very different country, and they really do believe that that this is their opening.
+They really want to replace America with a very different country.

-They watched Obama blow it, and Republicans came roaring back two years later, and they're looking out there at a very, very narrow House majority, and they're realizing the odds are much better than even that Kevin McCarthy's the next speaker of the House, and that that will stop every single radical idea they've got.
+And they're realizing the odds are much better than even that Kevin McCarthy's the next speaker of the House and that that will stop every single radical idea they've got.

-But but they're also doing stuff.
+But they're also doing stuff.

 I mean, these were amazingly anti-American speeches.

-And it was followed up yesterday by Tony Blinken, the Secretary of State, who tweeted an extraordinary anti-American tweet that literally could have been given uh by the Chinese communists at the meeting they had in Anchorage.
+And it was followed up yesterday by Tony Blinken, the Secretary of State, who tweeted an extraordinary anti-American tweet that literally could have been given by the Chinese communists at the meeting they had in Anchorage.

-So you so every time you turn around, you're being reminded that that on every front, I mean, the reaction to the policeman who shot the young lady who was who was about to stab and potentially kill another young woman.
+So every time you turn around, you're being reminded that on every front, I mean, the reaction to the policeman who shot the young lady who was about to stab and potentially kill another young woman, the immediate White House reaction was, this must be police brutality and proof of systemic racism, even though it was a young black woman whose life was being saved by the policeman.

 Waited for her to be killed?

-Uh, but they instantly had a reason.
+But they instantly had a reason.

 I just had a guest on that said, well, maybe we should teach cops to shoot people in the legs.